Working with Lambeth families to provide support

 Pink line

 We know they are facing many challenges, including concerns around finances, food, mental health and wellbeing.
-Keen to respond to affected families needs, our schools have co-designed, with them, the following range of activities:
+Keen to respond to affected families needs, our schools have co-designed, with them, the following range of activities and events:

 • Parent driven coffee mornings & signposting to services